macbookandrew/wp-youtube-live/readme.txt

 == Changelog ==

+= 1.7.12 =
+- Add transient timeout field.
+- Update quota usage documentation due to recent changes.

 = 1.7.11 =
 - Add link to setup instructions.

 = 1.7.10 =
-- Fix a bug that could casue a player to show up even if no video is live
+- Fix a bug that could casue a player to show up even if no video is live.

 = 1.7.9 =
 - Fix a bug causing duplicate players when the shortcode is inside a `<p>` element.